CPSC-1517/Take-Home-Exercises-May-2023-E01/Exercises/Exercise1/ReadMe.md

 - **Capacity** (in pounds) - Standard maximum Net Weight.
 This is the "ballpark" figure used when loading a railcar.
 The actual scale weight may be slightly higher or lower for what is considered a "full" load.
 - **Load Limit** (in pounds) - Absolute maximum Net Weight allowed for safety purposes.
 This does not include the Light Weight (weight of empty railcar).
 Exceeding this weight makes the railcar unsafe.
 - **Type** - Value that represents the type of this car.
 Once set, cannot be altered.
+- **InService** - Value that represents whether the car is inservice or not.

 ![RailCar](./Hopper.jpg)

 Railcars can be loaded with freight.
 When loaded, each car is weighed at a scale that gives the weight to the nearest 100 pounds.
 The **Gross Weight** is the weight of the freight and the railcar.
 The **Net Weight** is the weight of the freight only.
 Any weight within 90% of the **Capacity** is considered as a "full load".
+You will need a greedy constructor for this data type.
+The railcar is defaulted to inservice when created.
 Create an overloaded .ToString() method for the class to return the instance values in a comma separated value string.

 ![RailCar](./RailCar-ClassDiagram.png)